kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

     ``POST``
-        When creating an object, the authenticated user must have the ``create`` permission on the model class; otherwise, the server responses with a ``403 Permission Denied`` error.
-In addition, if the user has the ``read`` permission on the object created, then the server responses with the ``code 201`` and the created data; otherwise, the server responses with ``code 201`` and a message saying `the object is created but you have no permission to view it`.
+        When creating an object, the authenticated user must have the ``create`` permission to the model class, and the ``write`` permission to each related object; otherwise, the server responses with a ``403 Permission Denied`` error.
+In addition, if the user has the ``read`` permission to the object created, then the server responses with the ``code 201`` and the created data; otherwise, the server responses with ``code 201`` and a message saying `the object is created but you have no permission to view it`.

         .. code-block::

             if user can create object:
+                for each relation field of the object being posted: if user cannot write to the reverse relation field: raise PermissionDenied(related object, reverse field, "write")
-                create object
+                create the object
                 if user can read the created object: respond 201 OK with the created object
                 else: